2023 Hamilton Tiger-Cats season: CFL global draft

-CFL National Draft
+CFL national draft

 The 2023 CFL draft took place on May 2, 2023.
 The Tiger-Cats had six selections in the eight-round draft after trading away their second-round, third-round, sixth-round, and seventh-round picks but acquired additional fourth-round and eighth-round picks.
 The team also exchanged first-round selections with the Calgary Stampeders in the trade for Bo Levi Mitchell.
 The team had the fourth selection in each round of the draft after finishing fourth-last in the 2022 league standings, not including traded picks.